JanHerca/urantiapedia/output/wikijs/en/article/Luis_Coll/La_eterna_lucha_entre_ciencia_y_religion.md

 It is entirely possible that other inhabited worlds and other levels of reality exist in the universe.
 The big problem for us is that we cannot see these different levels of reality with our natural eyes and senses, but that does not mean that they do not exist, just because we cannot see or feel them.

 > These levels of reality are convenient compromise symbolizations of the present universe age and for the mortal perspective.
-There are a number of other ways of looking at reality from other-than-mortal perspective and from the standpoint of other universe ages. ([UB 106:0.10](/en/The_Urantia_Book/106#p0_10))
+There are a number of other ways of looking at reality from other-than-mortal perspective and from the standpoint of other universe ages. (<a id="a54_266"></a>[UB 106:0.10](/en/The_Urantia_Book/106#p0_10))

 When we look up at the starry skies, it is inevitable to think or believe that all this could not have been done alone, and immediately the idea arises that all this must have been done by someone, a God, a Creator or whatever we want to call it, and from here it was born religion (true religion), and people who have dedicated themselves to studying these things have called it science.